-- 3Ms (Quarterly Assessments) 100% of those due will be submitted within the given 45 day window
+- 3Ms (Quarterly Assessments) 100% of those due will be submitted within the given 45-day window

 - KETs 100% of partners served more than 90 days will have at least one (1) KET and/or a KET will be completed every time there is a change in one of the six (6) KET domains.

 - Administrative

-- o Residential
+- Residential

 - Education

-- o Employment
+- Employment

 - Legal Issues / Designations

 - Emergency Interventions

 As the department utilizes the Cerner Behavioral Health Solution for an Electronic Health Records System, the Contractor shall be required to use the Cerner Behavioral Health Solution functionality that is relevant to the scope of work of this contract, as requested by County.
 This may include the following Cerner Behavioral Health Solution functionality: use of the Billing System, Doctors HomePage, E-Prescribing, Medication Notes, and other Electronic Health Record data collection necessary for the County to meet billing and quality assurance goals.
-The Contractor shall receive training as needed to be able to comply with this requirement.
+The Contractor shall receive training as needed to be able to comply with this requirement

-EXHIBIT "B"

-SCHEDULE OF CHARGES AND PAYMENTS TURNING POINT COMMUNITY PROGRAMS, INC.
+EXHIBIT "B" SCHEDULE OF CHARGES AND PAYMENTS TURNING POINT COMMUNITY PROGRAMS, INC.

-Subject to the satisfactory performance of services required of Contractor pursuant to this contact, and to the terms and conditions as set forth, the County shall pay Contractor a maximum amount not to exceed \$3,710,886 for the period of July 1, 2020 through June 30, 2021.
+Subject to the satisfactory performance of services required of Contractor pursuant to this contact, and to the terms and conditions as set forth, the County shall pay Contractor a maximum amount not to exceed \$3,859,457 for the period of July 1, 2021 through June 30, 2022.
 The maximum obligation of this Contract is contingent and dependent upon final approval of State budget and County receipt of anticipated funding to support program expenses.
-Please note with the current dire economic forecast the risk of mid year contract adjustments are higher than usual.